If you can dream it, you can code it

 Both Hive’s application process and its academic programme are handled online.
 So the design of a multi-purpose user-friendly website for the school was fundamental.
 Most people are unfamiliar with Hive’s educational concept, so the website is key in communicating the idea behind the school.
 Kuudes led the digital development through concepting, design and content creation.
 Our friends at Siili then did an amazing job at coding the site and bringing it to life.

 The final part of the design process was creating the interiors for the school.
-Hive is located in the top floor of an old factory building in the vibrant urban neighbourhood of Sörnäinen in downtown Helsinki, where the school will open in autumn 2019.
+Hive is located in the top floor of an old factory building in the vibrant urban neighbourhood of Sörnäinen in downtown Helsinki.
 The fact that a single team has designed Hive from insight-driven brand strategy through to the creation of digital and physical touchpoints makes the Hive experience coherent all the way from A to Z.